How to form an LLC in Washington

 Washington LLC ongoing compliance requirements

-Maintaining your Washington LLC requires attention to specific state obligations:
+Maintaining your Washington LLC requires attention to specific state obligations that keep your entity in good standing.

-• Annual report: Due by the last day of your LLC's anniversary month with a $70 filing fee.
-Late filing incurs a $25 penalty, and extended non-compliance can result in administrative dissolution.
+• Washington LLC annual report: Due by the last day of your LLC's anniversary month with a $70 filing fee.
+LLCs may file up to 180 days before the expiration date per the SOS annual reports page.
+Late filing incurs a $25 delinquency fee ($95 total), and extended non-compliance can result in administrative dissolution.
+Reinstatement after dissolution costs $140 plus $70 per missed annual report year.

-• Initial report: Must be filed within 120 days of formation ($10 fee, or free if filed with Certificate of Formation).
+• Initial report: Must be filed within 120 days of formation ($10 fee plus online processing fee if filed separately, or free if filed simultaneously with the Certificate of Formation online).

-• Business license renewal: Annual renewal typically required through the Department of Revenue.
+• Business license renewal: Annual renewal required through the Department of Revenue.
+The renewal includes a base license renewal fee plus a $5 renewal processing fee; confirm your total with DOR, as endorsement fees vary.

 FAQs about forming an LLC in Washington